overnode-org/overnode/docs/docs/01-getting-started.md

 * Learning the tool is a quick process.
 Typically, it takes about 15 minutes to go through the tutorial.
 * Deployment configurations for applications are easy to understand and 100% compatible with standalone docker-compose configuration files.
 * CLI commands are intuitive and familiar.
-* Easy reuse of pre-configured stacks, published publically or privately.
-Overnode provides pre-configured stacks for monitoring by Prometheus and friends, central logging by Loki and Grafana, and nerwork visibility by Weavescope.
+* Easy reuse of pre-configured stacks, published publicly or privately.
+Overnode provides pre-configured stacks for monitoring and alerting by Prometheus and friends, central logging by Loki and Grafana, and ultimate visibility and application understanding via interactive display by Weavescope.
 * Operational complexity does not grow with a cluster scaling out to more and more nodes.
 * Console messages are helpful in all cases, including abnormal and corner cases.
-* Tools are available for enjoyable and easy troublehooting of problems with a cluster or containers.
+* Tools are available for enjoyable and easy troubleshooting of problems with a cluster or containers.
 * The source code of the tool is a relatively short shell script, which builds on top of two other easy to use products: docker-compose and weavenet.

 **Predictable** means: